codepks/LearningQML/README.md

     }
 }
 ```
+NOTE :

-NOTE : height and width values are device independent units, sometimes measured in DIPs.
+1. height and width values are device independent units, sometimes measured in DIPs.
+2. Window is needed in case you are developing a standalone application else in case of component level design you do not need it.